zarkobeats/Hyperparameter-Tuning-Using-Optimization-Strategies/README.md

 ## Run

-To run the project just click the button Run all in Jupyter notebook!
+To run the `project.ipynb` just click the button Run all in Jupyter notebook!

+## DIstribution of workload

+The distribution of workload is written in the file `distribution_of_workload.txt`